 - Recognize that it is normal to have mixed feelings when students go to college.
 Feelings of pain and loss often accompany separation from loved ones.
-It is also normal to feel a sense of relief when your son or daughter leaves for college and to look forward to some time alone, with your significant other, with friends, or with your younger children.
+It is also normal to feel a sense of relief when your child leaves for college and to look forward to some time alone, with your significant other, with friends, or with your younger children.

 - Allow yourself to feel whatever emotions arise during this period of adjustment; develop and maintain your own support systems.

 - Do your best to maintain your own sense of well-being.
 This may involve eating and sleeping well, exercising, and setting new and creative goals.
-If your son or daughter has moved away to college, perhaps it is a good time to do some of the things you put off while your child was growing up.
+If your child has moved away to college, perhaps it is a good time to do some of the things you put off while they were growing up.
 Taking on a new project or hobby can be an excellent way to channel your energy and feelings.

 Student Counseling Center Services at Pacific University